innominds-mobility/swift-custom-ui-elements/README.md

 ![InnoRangeSelectionSlider Icon](Resources/InnoRangeSelectionSlider.png "InnoRangeSelectionSlider Icon")

 #### Usage
-Add an uiview IBoutlet from IB or can do by programetically create a uiview by subclassing `InnoRangeSelectionSlider`.
+Add an uiview IBoutlet from IB or can do by programmatically create a uiview by subclassing `InnoRangeSelectionSlider`.
 ```swift
 @IBOutlet weak var rangeSlider: InnoRangeSelectionSlider!
 ```